open-cloud/open-cloud.github.io.old/4_notes.md

 ##To Fix Before Release

-1. Slice objects should not be saved if creator is not set.
-[DONE] A non-admin should not be able to set the creator to someone else.
+1. A non-admin should not be able to set the creator of a slice to someone else.
+[Tony]

-2. Determine if Sliver.IP is a useful field or redundant with NetworkSlivers.
-Update admin to display the appropriate one (right now we display comma-separated NetworkSlivers addresses in Sliver list, but Sliver.IP in Sliver detail view)

-3. Normal users should not be able to change their site.
+2. Normal users should not be able to change their site.
+[Tony]

-4. Generate RESTful API documentation.

-5. Have "Documentation" link at top of all pages point to Guide rather than ../admin/doc.
+3. Documentation link at top of all pages point to Guide rather than admin/doc.
+[Scott]

+4. Hide monitoring mini-dashboard for now.
+[Scott]

+5. A non-admin should not be able to write Deployment state.
+[Tony]

+6. Augment Ansible to tie OpenCloud passwords to OpenStack passwords.
+[Sapan]

+7. Delete non-sync'ed objects.
+[Sapan]

+8. Documentation
+   * REST API [Scott]
+   * Adding Services to XOS [Sapan]

 ##Incomplete and Undocumented Features